ttt-fifo/python-dynamicload/README.md

 See [examplescript_runtime.py](examplescript_runtime.py)

 * I would **love** to hear from **you** what are your use cases for using dynamic loading with Python?
-Do not hesitate to [open an issue](https://github.com/ttt-fifo/python-dynamicload/issues) to initiate a disussion!
+Do not hesitate to [open an issue](https://github.com/ttt-fifo/python-dynamicload/issues) to initiate a discussion!

 ## Getting Started